Sieep-Coding/simple-chat-csharp/README.md

 #### Project Structure
 - `CSharpStream.Server` – TCP server implementation handling client connections and message broadcasting.
 - `CSharpStream.Client` – TCP client implementation for sending and receiving chat messages.
-- `CSharpStream.Models` – Contains the User model used for storing username information.
+- `CSharpStream.Models` – Contains the `Message` and `User` models, used for structured data transfer and managing user identity information.

 #### Troubleshooting
 - Ensure no firewall or network restrictions block port 8000.
 - If connection is refused, verify the server is running before starting clients.
 - Use `Ctrl+C` to exit clients and server cleanly.

-### License
+## License
 [MIT License](https://github.com/Sieep-Coding/simple-chat-csharp/tree/main?tab=MIT-1-ov-file)